sheriffarouk/Peamust/README.md

   3. Damage Detection And Linking

-     The input of the file "DamageDetectionAndLinking.py" should be modified before running to path to CSV files extracted from the previous modules.
+     The input of the file "DataCollection.m" should be modified before running to path to CSV files extracted from the previous modules.